Italy's Goggia wins Olympic downhill, Vonn third

 The crowd cheered loudly and clapped as the 33-year-old was shown preparing to move into the startgate.

-A rattle of the poles and Vonn moved aggressively out of the start onto a technically testing downhill on hard-packed, artificial snow.
+A rattle of the poles and Vonn moved aggresively out of the start onto a technically testing downhill on hard-packed, artificial snow.

 Dressed in a figure-hugging white catsuit with red and blue stripes, and blonde hair tied tight back into a pony tail tucked into a white helmet, Vonn reached speeds of 115 kmh and flew more than 30 metres off the jumps.

-Vonn, who won the blue riband title at the 2010 Vancouver Games but missed Sochi through injury, had said prior to racing she was feeling like "a million bucks."
+Vonn, who won the blue riband title at the 2010 Vancouver Games but missed Sochi through injury, had said prior to racing she was feeling like "a million bucks" and had no place for sentiment given this was likely her last Olympic downhill.

-But the gold was beyond her as she finished behind Goggia, whose friendship she has said is based on them both being "100 percent crazy".
+But victory was beyond her as she finished behind Goggia, whose friendship she has said is based on them both being "100 percent crazy".

 The pair embraced at the finish area, Vonn allowing herself a slight look skywards, a sigh and shrug of the shoulders.